Free Spoken English Self-Test

 • More repetition and clarification in meetings.

-• Lower perceived authority or polish.
+• Lower perceived authority, polish, or confidence.

 • Less impact in high-stakes conversations, presentations, and leadership settings.